keenethics/keenethics/README.md

 1. Start build via `yarn build` command
 2. Start server via `yarn start` command

+## Commit strategy

+1. You should create new branches out of dev branch
+2. You should make a pull-request to dev branch
+3. You should check your open pull-requests and rebase them against dev in case any conflicts
+4. You should use master branch only for deployment

 ## Deploy

 1. Start build via `yarn deploy` command